MyValentines/myvalentines.github.io/README.md

-A website for EarlyValentines, expect updates as the project blooms.
+A website for EarlyValentines, the NFT that gives you:
+- Whitelists for future Collections
+- Continues in the game HeartBeats